bloom42/blog/content/logging.md

 I think logging is a critical piece of infrastructure.
 Chances are if you’re a software engineer, you’ll be staring at logs for half of your life, so it’s worth taking the time to discover the *"perfect"* logging solution.

-Here you can find my contribution to make logging great again (building great products is hard enought, we should not struggle with things like logging).
+Here you can find my contribution to make logging great again (building great products is hard enough, we should not struggle with things like logging).

 ## Structured logging